379 Huenna: Orbit

 Huenna orbits the Sun at an average distance—its semi-major axis—of 3.14 astronomical units (AU), placing it in the main asteroid belt.
 Along its 5.57 year long orbit, its distance from the Sun varies from 2.58 AU at perihelion to 3.70 AU at aphelion due to its orbital eccentricity of 0.18.
 Its orbit is inclined by 1.67° with respect to the ecliptic plane.
 It is categorized as a member of the Themis family, an asteroid family located in the outer main belt whose largest member and namesake is 24 Themis.
-The Themis family is thought to have originated from the catastrophic disruption of a ~270 km or 400 km sized object roughly 2.5±1.0 billion years (Gyr) ago.
+The Themis family is thought to have originated from the catastrophic disruption of a ~270 or 400 km sized object roughly 2.5±1.0 billion years (Gyr) ago.

 Physical characteristics

 Huenna's diameter is estimated to be approximately 87.5 ± 8.2 km, with a system mass of roughly 5.22×10^17 kg and a derived density of 1.491±0.249 g/cm^{3}.
 Its lightcurve, or variations in its observed brightness as it rotates, suggests that it has a rotation period of about 14.14 hours; its axial tilt is unknown.

 Huenna is classified as a primitive B-type asteroid under the Tholen classification scheme and a C-type asteroid under the Small Main-belt Asteroid Spectroscopic Survey, Phase II (SMASSII) classification scheme.
 A 2022 study of its spectrum led by V. V. Busarev supported its B-type classification but conflicted with its C-type classification.
 The apparent deviation from a typical C-type spectrum may be caused by the sublimation of icy material from Huenna's surface, creating a faint dusty coma that scatters light.
 It has a geometric albedo of 0.046.